siemens/ix/packages/documentation/docs/controls/_chip_styleguide.md

-Chips are components used to display small pieces of information in a compact and visually appealing manner.
-Typically, chips contain a concise label and might contain an icon.
-They can be clickable and closable.
+Chips are components used to display small pieces of information in a compact and visually appealing way.
+Typically chips contain a concise label and sometimes an icon, and they are clickable and closable.

 ![Chip overview](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1149%3A41643&mode=design&t=ruQOzpPQJMKwnk8f-1)